The Term Technological Diffusion is Defined as

 - Economic conditions: Prosperity levels, income distribution, and market structures influence adoption decisions.

-- Cultural factors: Social norms, values, and beliefs can either support or hinder diffusion.
+- Cultural factors: Social norms, values, and beliefs can either enable or hinder diffusion.

 - Institutional environment: Legal frameworks, intellectual property rights, and government policies shape diffusion processes.